 Lone parents and students will a disability or long-term ill health

-Some full-time students can claim other welfare benefits, even though they are studying, for example some lone parents and students with a disability or ongoing ill-health.
+Some full-time students can claim UC or other welfare benefits, even though they are studying, for example some lone parents and students with a disability or ongoing ill-health.
 If these students choose to work, they are free to do so, but their earnings may reduce the amount of benefit they get.
 For more information, see the Advice and Counselling Service webpages:

 - Students with Children

 If you are someone who is eligible to claim welfare benefits, your earnings may reduce your benefit entitlements.
 There may also be limitations about the number of hours you can work before your benefits are affected.

 You must tell the office that pays your benefit about your income.

 If you would like more information about how any earnings might affect your benefits, contact a Welfare Adviser in the Advice and Counselling Service.